 Randy Griffith is the grants specialist for KCARE.
 His responsibilities include the day-to-day financial management of awards as well as the KCARE accounts.

 He has worked at K-State for 35 years in various departments, but Randy’s connection to K-State began as a student when he received a B.S. in Business Administration (Marketing).
 His previous professional experience includes positions in the Admissions Office, Global Campus, Financial Services, and the College of Engineering.
 He has been with KCARE for 15 years.

-Melissa Harvey, Marketing and Communications Specialist
+Melissa Harvey, Marketing and Communications Coordinator

 Melissa Harvey joined the KCARE team as a marketing and communications specialist in 2017.
-She is responsible for developing monthly newsletters for print and online publication, writing articles for the KCARE website, and working with faculty and staff to write any other materials for publication.
+She is responsible for developing materials for print and online publication, writing articles for the KCARE website, and working with faculty and staff to write any other articles for publication.
 This is Melissa's first position at K-State, but she has worked as a writer and communications coordinator at the University of California, Davis, as well as a consulting science writer and editor at the International Livestock Research Institute in Nairobi, Kenya.
 She also has eight years of experience as an English and math teacher in the U.S. and in England.
 Melissa received her B.A. in English, from Washington and Lee University, in Virginia.

 Amber Campbell, Lead Grant Specialist and Project Manager